 - a) Battery: Intentionally making physical contact of an insulting or provoking nature with another person.
 Physical contact which causes harm may result in a Level 3 disciplinary response being imposed.
-Harm may include, but is not limited to, significant injuries such as swelling, bleeding, concussions, broken bones, sprains, or where medical attention was sought for a significant injury.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
-(See sections 4.2 4.3, 4.4). - b) Fighting: 1-2 individuals mutually participating in a physical altercation.
+Harm may include, but is not limited to, significant injuries such as swelling, bleeding, concussions, broken bones, sprains, or where medical attention was sought for a significant injury. - b) Fighting: 2 individuals mutually participating in a physical altercation.
 Physical contact which causes harm may result in a Level 3 disciplinary response being imposed.
-Harm may include, but is not limited to, significant injuries such as swelling, bleeding, concussions, broken bones, sprains, or where medical attention was sought for a significant injury.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
-(See sections 4.2 4.3, 4.4). - c) Group fighting: 3 or more individuals mutually participating in a physical altercation.
+Harm may include, but is not limited to, significant injuries such as swelling, bleeding, concussions, broken bones, sprains, or where medical attention was sought for a significant injury. - c) Group fighting: 3 or more individuals mutually participating in a physical altercation.
 Physical contact which causes harm may result in a Level 3 disciplinary response being imposed.
 Harm may include, but is not limited to, significant injuries such as swelling, bleeding, concussions, broken bones, sprains, or where medical attention was sought for a significant injury.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
-(See sections 4.2 - 4.3, 4.4).